What is SIP Protocol and How Does It Work?

 SIP adds value to VoIP in various ways:

-- If a business needs a network system that will provide crystal clear images in long-distance video conference calls, SIP will do the job seamlessly.
+- If a business needs a network system that will provide crystal clear images in long-distance video conference calls, SIP powered technology will do the job seamlessly.

 - Because of SIP’s flexibility, enterprises, as well as service providers, use it to deliver VoIP services.
-SIP even builds on VoIP’s capabilities by adding video and data transfer potential to it.
+There are some limitations of using VoIP desk phones.
+So, SIP even builds on VoIP’s capabilities by adding video and data transfer potential to it.

-SIP can handle a diverse range of media technologies as the protocol is not restricted to any limited media types.
-Let’s look at some features of this protocol:
+SIP softphone can handle a diverse range of media technologies as the protocol is not restricted to any limited media types.
+Let’s look at some features of session Initiation protocol:

 One of SIP’s main benefits is that it provides a direct connection between private or local telephone systems and public telephone networks.
 This way, individuals and businesses don’t need legacy phone lines to connect calls.